Boris Johnson calls on France to take back all migrants crossing the Channel - ExBulletin

 Boris Johnson calls on France to take back all migrants crossing the Channel

-“I propose that we put in place a bilateral radmission agreement to allow the return of all illegal migrants crossing the Channel”, detailed the British leader in a letter to his counterpart, posted on Twitter.
+“I propose that we put in place a bilateral readmission agreement to allow the return of all illegal migrants crossing the Channel,” detailed the British leader in a letter to his counterpart, posted on Twitter.

-Recalling that “the EU has concluded admissions agreements with countries such as Belarus and the Russian Federation”, Boris Johnson said “to hope that such an agreement can also be concluded with the United Kingdom quickly”.
+Recalling that “the EU has concluded readmission agreements with countries such as Belarus and the Russian Federation”, Mr Johnson said “hoped that such an agreement could also be concluded with the United Kingdom soon”.

-The statement comes as London and Paris have so far tried to silence their disagreements and improve international coordination after the sinking of a ship on Wednesday in the English Channel, which resulted in the death of 27 migrants.
+The statement comes as London and Paris have so far tried to silence their disagreements and improve international coordination after a ship sank on Wednesday in the English Channel, which resulted in the deaths of 27 migrants.

-This tragedy is the deadliest since the increase in 2018 of migratory crossings of the Channel, facing the growing lockdown of the French port of Calais and the rail tunnel, borrowed until then by migrants trying to reach England.
+This tragedy is the deadliest since the increase in 2018 in migratory crossings of the Channel, in the face of the growing lockdown of the French port of Calais and the rail tunnel, used until then by migrants trying to reach England.
 Among the victims are 17 men, 7 women and 3 young people, as well as 2 survivors, according to a French judicial source.

 Sources